Winter Buddha Bowl with Maple Tahini Dressing

 Roasted tofu is my favorite protein option for this recipe, but other protein options will also work like tempeh, white beans or chickpeas.

 Lastly, if you want some more crunch, then I recommend adding in some nuts on top or even some pumpkin seeds.
-That’s really the beauty of a bowl recipe like this one, incredibly customizable!
+That’s really the beauty of a bowl recipe like this one, it’s incredibly customizable!

 Vegan Winter Buddha Bowl

-How to make the Maple Tahini Dressing
+Step 3: Make the Maple Tahini Dressing

 Once you make this maple tahini dressing, you’ll want to make it over and over again.
 Not just for this Winter buddha bowl recipe, but really– for any salad.
 It’s creamy and sweet.